joemiller/collectd-graphite/README.md

 Make sure collectd and the collectd-perl module are installed.

-This was tested on CentOS 5 using the collectd rpm from EPEL.
+This was tested on CentOS 5 using the "collectd-4.10" and "perl-Collectd-4.10" rpm's from the EPEL yum repo.

 Feedback on installing on other platforms is welcome.

 To install this module, run the following commands: